tvcsantos/pulse/README.md

 #Operation

-if the ultrassonic sensor detects a vehicle in range, it turns on a red light and starts beeping in order to alert that the vehicle should not move further.
+If the ultrassonic sensor detects a vehicle in range, it turns on a red light and starts beeping in order to alert that the vehicle should not move further.
 If no vehicle is detected a green light is turned on and no beeping is produced.

 ##Example
   (W - Wall, S - Sensor, G - Garage Door, V - Vehicle)